fau-masters-collected-works-cgarbin/cap5768-introduction-to-data-science/README.md

 ## Assignment 1

-[Assignment](./assignment1) 1 is a warm-up exercise, to get used to NumPy and Pandas in Jupyter environment.
+[Assignment 1](./assignment1) is a warm-up exercise, to get used to NumPy and Pandas in a Jupyter environment.

 Covered in this assignment: